felipelino/java-hands-on/README.md

 * Log in the File using JSON format with rolling policy
 * Log warning and error messages in standard output
-* the file should be in `src/main/resources/logback.xml`
+* The file should be in `src/main/resources/logback.xml`

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>